-In Jerusalem, while a student at the Torat Yisroel Yeshiva (The Torah of Israel AKA The Diaspora Yeshiva), I sat in the beit-midrash, the yeshiva study hall, for many hours a day .
-Torah study must be lish’mah, for its own sake (literally, ‘for its name’).
-I loved it and so I continued my Torah studies in LA, albeit independently.
-Another rule-of-thumb about Torah study is study what you like, what you are interested in, i.e., never force yourself to study Torah.
-Then, when you like it, it is a Saam ha-Ḥayim a life potion; if not, it can be a Saam ha-Movet, a deadly poison.
-I liked to study the sód ha-Torah, the esoteric Torah, the Kabbalah.
-In LA, there was a Kabbalah Center close by and I was soon the proud and happy owner — on installments — of a full set of an important Kabbalah text, the Zohar, which included the commentary of Yehuda Ashlag, a great kabbalist.
-The Zohar, voluminous as it is, is not also the great reservoir of astrological ideas.
-That honor goes to the Sefer Yetzirah (Book of Formation), a treatise that correlates the Hebrew alphabet with the forces that define the dimensions of the universe, i.e., space (the six directions) and time (the 12 months of the lunar year) as well as an astrological dimension identified with the seven planets and the twelve signs of the zodiac.
-It is here, in the Sefer Yetzirah, composed in a aphoristic style, and itself less than 100 pages in length yet with a span of over 1000 years of rabbinical commentary, that the common foundation of all Jewish astrological systems is found.
+In Jerusalem, while a student at the Torat Yisroel Yeshiva (The Diaspora Yeshiva in the Old City), I sat in the beit-midrash, the yeshiva study hall, for many hours a day .
+I studied the Talmud and its commentaries and eventually learned to study the sód ha-Torah, the esoteric Torah, the Kabbalah.
+The Zohar, is the main source text for Kabbalah.
+Another text, however, is the source of Jewish Astrology and its unique astrological ideas.
+That text is the Sefer Yetzirah (Book of Formation), a treatise that correlates the Hebrew alphabet with the forces that define the dimensions of the universe, i.e., space (the six directions) and time (the 12 months of the lunar year) as well as an astrological dimension identified with the seven planets and the twelve signs of the zodiac.
+The Sefer Yetzirah, composed in a aphoristic style, and less than 100 pages in length, has engaged its students for over 1000 years as a subject for commentary and must be considered as the foundation of Jewish (and Kabbalistic) astrology .
 But I digress.
 Suffice it to say, that at the beginning of my Kabbalah studies, it soon became clear to me that Kabbalah was no stranger to astrology.

 Alternatively, ‘Book of Creation’